 In partnership with Rice University, we offer a ten-month program for campus and district leaders.
-This program includes our Leadership Summit , Rice University’s Executive Education Program, which leads to a Business Certificate from Rice University’s Jones Graduate School of Business, Diagnosis and Design Tools , National Faculty sessions, and Personalized Executive Coaching.
+This program includes our Leadership Summit , Rice University’s Executive Education Program, which leads to a Business Certificate from Rice University’s Jones Graduate School of Business, Diagnosis and Design Tools , National Faculty sessions, and personalized Executive Coaching.
 Please contact us for more information.

-Ten Month Delivery; includes 11 days of professional development, breakfast, lunch and parking, follow-up support, executive coaching for each participant, Four Paths Surveys , and a Business Certificate from the Jones Graduate School of Business.
+Seven Month Delivery; includes 11 days of professional development, breakfast, lunch and parking, follow-up support, executive coaching for each participant, Four Paths Surveys , and a Business Certificate from the Jones Graduate School of Business.

 Executive Education Impact

-School leaders who have experienced Executive Education training report the following:
+Campus and district leaders who have experienced Executive Education training report the following:

 99% found the training on Teams to be Extremely Impactful/Impactful on their leadership development.